6 Unique Gin & Tonic Recipes You Should Make ASAP

 3. The G&T Italiano

 The Italian Aperitivo cocktail bar Brother Wolf in Knoxville celebrates all things bitter.
 It’s no surprise, then, per owner Jessica “Rabbit” King, that their version of the gin and tonic focuses on that flavor profile.
-Their take sees equal parts Italian gin and Cocchi Americano, an aromatized wine, combined with aromatic tonic water, citrus, and fresh herbs.
+Their gin and tonic recipe sees equal parts Italian gin and Cocchi Americano, an aromatized wine, combined with aromatic tonic water, citrus, and fresh herbs.

 Combine ingredients in a red wine glass over ice.
 Stir gently and garnish with seasonal herbs and citrus.